vlad17/vlad17.github.io/_posts/2017-01-25-semaphore-answer.md

 This solution can be constructed by augmenting our lemma from before: for any \\(g\\) to be valid (no negative values), any semaphore must be upped more times than it has been downed right before every down.

-Then, if a single thread is responsible for upping its own semaphore, and all other threads down it exactly once, _at least one_ up must've occured before each of the downs.
+Then, if a single thread is responsible for upping its own semaphore, and all other threads down it exactly once, _at least one_ up must've occurred before each of the downs.
 This lets us recover the transitive inequality from before for correctness.

 In other words, the following works: